tearust/t-rust/obsidian/_gitbook-dev-docs/020_tutorial/020_hello_world/021_local_build_and_unit_test/README.md

 The output of the build process is a Webassembly binary called `sample-actor.wasm`.
 This binary executable code will be loaded into the [TEA-runtime](../../../z_glossary/mini-runtime.md) which we'll talk about more in future steps.
 Now let's focus on how to build it.

-Assuming you have cloned the code and installed all dependencies as instructed in previous step.
-If not, please do so now.
-Make sure the following items have been installed correctly:
+Please make sure you've cloned the code and installed all dependencies as instructed in the previous step.
+In particular, make sure the following items have been installed correctly:

 - rust nightly
 - wasm32-unknown-unknown target